rubiin/rubiin.github.io/content/projects/smartPad.md

 showInProjects: true
 ---

 Smartpad or Jpad is a text editor based on java.
-I tried to clone notepad app on windows and added some extra featues.
+I tried to clone notepad app on windows and added some extra features.